ansible/ansible-rulebook/docs/conditions.rst

 | conditions to be satisfied.
 | The timeout units are **milliseconds**, **seconds**, **minutes**, **hours**, **days**.
 | If the conditions are not met within 10 seconds in the above example the rule will be skipped.
 | The timer for the rule starts when any one of the conditions match.
+This timeout field overrides
+| any default_events_ttl that you have set at the ruleset level.

 Adding time constraints for rules when "not all" conditions matched